This is the sixth in a series of 7 posts about orofacial pain with difficult to diagnosis or unusual origin.

 Myofascial pain Treatment

 Palpation of the muscles and a little knowledge about where certain muscle’s trigger points are will result in referred pain, which allows for the identification of the sore muscle.
 This can be confirmed with injection of anesthetic without epinephrine or a spray-and-stretch procedure at the TP.
 Once located treatment is the same as for that recommended in referred pain and on the acute TMD blog.
 Myofascial pain is usually a somewhat continually recurring condition and a nightguard of some sort may be helpful.
 The best “fix” is Botox.
-Our own Dr. Danielle, an orthodontics and dentofacial orthopedics specialist, uses Botox in some cases with a lot of success.
 For more on chronic pain check out my TMD and chronic pain blog.

 Very rare but want to rule out temporal arteritis since left untreated can lead to blindness in affected side.
 Difference is will have a burning pain feeling in addition to classic myofascial pain symptoms.